 Learn about the GRE Board and how it oversees GRE tests, services and research.

 - How does ETS support graduate and professional schools?

 Institutions that receive GRE scores have free access to the ETS® Data Manager, a convenient online portal for score reporting and more.
 The GRE® Search Service, our cost-effective recruiting service, enhances your student outreach efforts.
 ETS also provides advice on designing validation studies at no charge.

 - Who can I contact to get the additional information I need before deciding to become a GRE score user?

 You can contact the GRE Program by email at email@example.com or by phone at 1-609-683-2002.

 - Does ETS provide accommodations for test takers with disabilities or health-related needs?

 ETS leads the industry in testing accommodations.
-For the computer-delivered GRE General Test, these accommodations include extended time/breaks, screen magnification, selectable colors, JAWS® screen reader and refreshable braille.
-The test is also offered in a variety of forms, including braille, large print and computer voiced.
+For the GRE General Test, these accommodations include extended time/breaks, screen magnification, selectable colors, JAWS® screen reader and refreshable braille.
+The test is also offered in a variety of forms, including braille and large print.
 Learn more.

 - GRE® Guide to the Use of Scores